LoryPack/GenBayes_LikelihoodFree_ScoringRules/README.md

 Code for the paper: __Generalized Bayesian Likelihood-Free Inference__, which can be found [here](https://doi.org/10.1214/24-EJS2283).

+Code for the SGMCMC experiments can be found [here](https://github.com/Shermjj/GenBayes_LikelihoodFree_ScoringRules_SGMCMC).

 ## Instructions

 All experiments and plots from the paper can be reproduced using the code provided here.